-66 This guide is a 'must have' for parents - or indeed anyone purchasing expedition equipment for the first time!
-A common sense approach and full of good advice."
+66 This guide is a 'must have' for parents -

 MARY HARPER, DofE MANAGER, DORSET

 66 The Expedition Kit Guide has been an outstanding success.
 The information and advice in it is excellent for participants and parents.
 It has proved to be an excellent resource when training participants and especially useful when training new Leaders, Supervisors and Assessors."